-What if you’re eligible to make only a partial Roth contribution of, say, $3,000 out of a possible $5,500?
+What if you’re eligible to make only a partial Roth contribution of, say, $3,500 out of 2019’s possible $6,000?
 You can put the remaining $2,500 in a traditional IRA, though your contribution won’t necessarily be tax-deductible.

 Next: Tax-Deductible vs. Roth